 Vincent Massey Academy has two campuses.

-Our Daisy campus offers programs to following ages:
+Our Daisy campus offers 2 programs:

-- Before-and after-school programs to our neighbouring public, catholic and french schools.
+- Before-and after-school programs to our neighbouring public, catholic and French schools.
 PA day, March Break and summer break care included.

 Our Franklin Horner offers programs to the following ages:

 Our before-and after-school programs only offer combined before and after school care.
 We do not offer the option of registering for just one.
 This program also provides full day care on all PA days, March Break and summer holidays.